isomerpages/sportsg-safesport/latest/news/_posts/2024-03-30-post-Safe Sport for Parents!.md

 or dismissing their experience to break cycles of violence.</p>
 <p></p>
 <p>If you think your child is experiencing abuse and harassment in sport,
-find out more and <a href="https://www.safesport.sg/case-management/reporting/" rel="noopener noreferrer nofollow" target="_blank">alert the Safe Sport Commission</a>.</p>
+find out more and <a href="https://www.safesport.sg/case-management/reporting/" rel="noopener noreferrer nofollow" target="_blank">alert the Safe Sport Commission</a>.
+To learn more about a parent's role in Safe Sport, check out our <a href="https://www.safesport.sg/training-and-education/awareness-module/" rel="noopener noreferrer nofollow" target="_blank">free e-learning module</a>!</p>
 <p></p>
 <p><a href="https://www.activesgcircle.gov.sg/academies-clubs" rel="noopener noreferrer nofollow" target="_blank">ActiveSG Academies and Clubs</a> offers
 eighteen different sports.
 The sessions prioritise fun and anyone can join